 The Dingle Distillery

 For a country who has plenty of historic distilleries and breweries, the Dingle Distillery is new to the game, but they know what they are doing.
-The Dingle Distillery calls themselves an artisan distiller and create whisky, gin, and vodka.
+The Dingle Distillery calls themselves an artisan distiller and creates whisky, gin, and vodka.
 Tours are available but should be booked ahead of time.
 While I haven’t personally visited the distillery, I have tried the gin at an event.
 I’ll be the first to admit that it’s not normally my drink of choice, but my G&T went down smooth and easy.
-The Dingle Distillery is definitely worth a visit and a try!
+Visiting Dingle Distillery is definitely one of the best things to do to Dingle

 Fungie the Dingle Dolphin

 Dingle’s most famous resident isn’t a person, but rather a dolphin.
 Fungie, as he is known, is a common bottlenose dolphin that was first seen in Dingle Bay in 1983.
 In the years since he’s been seen jumping in the bay and playfully interacting with swimmers, kayakers, and surfers.
 Nobody knows whether he was an outcast, became separated from his family, or lost his mate, but today he happily calls Dingle Bay his home and is considered to be the town’s ‘resident dolphin’.
 If you’re lucky, you may see him jumping and playing from shore.
 However, if you want to get closer, you can take one of the Dingle dolphin boat tours out into the bay to see him up close.
 If you are an animal lover, going out on a boat to see Fungie is definitely one of the best things to do in Dingle.

 Check out Dingle’s Shops and Artisans